In this tutorial we will teach you how to manually install a PHP application on your website.

 db username: tester5_admin (as you created in step 1)

-password: whatever password you created for the user in the database
+password: The password you created for the user in the database.

-You might alsobe prompted to specify Administrative login information.
-This information is not in any way related to your cPanel, however it is the information you’ll require so you can log in to the software’s administrative control panel.
+You may also be prompted to specify Administrative login information.
+This information is not related to your cPanel in any way, however, it is this information that you will require in order to log in to the software’s administrative control panel.

-Since you’ve got the software installed, it will give you a link to log in to the administrative control panel.
-This is where you’ll proceed to develop this part of your website.
+Since you have the software installed, it will give you a link to log in to the administrative control panel.
+This is where you will proceed to develop this part of your website.